 The humidity and length of our cycling days will prove tough but with spectacular river-side panoramas and a team of Women V Cancer warriors by your side, it could be the best experience of your life.

 We’ll cycle through the 31 dynasties of the Ancient Egyptians and on to the Greco-Roman period, as we visit the Kom Ombo, Esna, Edfu and Luxor Temples, the underground tombs at the Valley of Kings and the magnificent temple honouring the female pharaoh, Hatshepsut, whose reign was one of the most extraordinary in world history.

 All this leads to a legendary finish at the largest religious monument ever to be built on our planet, the city-sized Karnak Temple!
-Our local guide will give us an eye-opening tour, before we journey back to Cairo and celebrate at a hill-top restaurant overlooking the city!
+Our local guide will give us an eye-opening tour, before we journey back to Cairo and celebrate our achievement for the Women V Cancer charities!

 The best part is that it's all in aid of Breast Cancer Now, Jo's Cervical Cancer Trust and Ovarian Cancer Action.
 Through the work of these crucial charities, we can support and save the lives of countless people facing cancer.

 Self fund your Women V Cancer adventure!

 We want as many of you as possible to experience this epic challenge with the Women V Cancer community, so we've opened a self funding option!
 You can pay your own challenge costs and then fundraise as much as you can for the Women V Cancer charities with no target to reach.
 We encourage you to do your best at collecting donations, as they will go a very long way to help people facing cancer.

 Our adventure starts at the airport in London, where we meet for the first time as a group and catch our flight to the iconic city of Cairo.

 Touching down in Egypt in the late evening, we meet our fantastic local challenge leader and transfer to our hotel to rest for the night.